nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Mockup](images/mockup1.png)
 {: refdef}

-rapportbook.io is a **desktop app for managing client information for your financial advising needs, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Rapportbook is a **desktop app for managing client information for your financial advising needs, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}